culmat/vagrant.jenkins.slave/README.md

 # vagrant.jenkins.slave

-This is a set uf scripts to spawn Jenkins slaves on any platform that is supported by Vagrant.
+This is a set of scripts to spawn Jenkins slaves on any platform that is supported by Vagrant.

 ## goals